jradesenv/DIBuilder/README.md

 	};
 ```

-And call the build function to inject the dependencies, passing a success callback where you can set the route, connect your database, start the server etc..
+And call the build function to inject the dependencies, passing a success callback where you can set the route, connect to your database, start the server etc..

 ```js
 dibuilder.build(function(){